English trust law: Theory

 Within academic theories of trust law, there have been at least three main strands of discussion that have preoccupied authors in recent years.
 First, because trust law derived from the Lord Chancellor and courts of equity, separate from the common law (at least notionally) there has been a persistent debate over the extent that common law and equity should be "fused".
 Before the Supreme Court of Judicature Act 1873 and 1875, influential judges and authors, such as Edward Coke, and William Blackstone, had disapproved the notion that equitable jurisdiction was in some way distinct from the law.
 In the 19th century, Charles Dickens' books had heaped enough ridicule on the Victorian Chancery judges to impel reform.
 The court systems were merged, and if there was a conflict the precedents deriving from equity would prevail.
 But there remained disagreement about whether this was meant to achieve fusion in "substance", rather than merely a fusion of "procedure".
 The minority view, particularly well represented in Australia, is that equity represents a distinctive set of principles and its own logic, as manifested in the institutions it created, such as the trust.
 The majority view, however, is that there is no good reason why, as Andrew Burrows has written "We do this at common law but that in equity" when the situations are functionally identical, to treat like cases alike.
 If rules in equity, including trust law, did one thing and common law did another, either the common law was wrong or equity was wrong.
 One of the rules should be changed.
-Since the House of Lords and the Supreme Court declared it would overrule previous judgments that did not meet the evolving requirements of contemporary justice, the notional primacy of equity over common law was effectively obsolete.
+Since the House of Lords and the Supreme Court declared it would overrule previous judgements that did not meet the evolving requirements of contemporary justice, the notional primacy of equity over common law was effectively obsolete.
 Even if a precedent in equity did still prevail over common law, either or both could be overruled in the interests of justice.
 In practice, the debate about the fusion of law and equity has waned in importance compared to discussion of how to fuse interpretation of judge made law with statutory regulation (for instance in the context of pensions or investment), and how to fuse national law with international norms, in an emergent system of global justice.